WHO WE ARE

 She was the senior staff member of the 48 Group from 1987 until 1990 and Deputy CEO of the UK’s China-Britain Business Council from 1991 until 2003.

 She serves on several China committees in both the business and academic spheres.
 She is treasurer of the Universities China Committee in London (UCCL), a UK grant-making body for Chinese and western scholars.
 She is a member of the executive committee of the Great Britain China Centre, an organisation sponsored by the UK Foreign Office, which promotes understanding between Britain and China, and a committee member of the China Association, a body celebrating its 125th anniversary this year.
-She also founded the China Advisers Network: a UK-based organisation of consultancy and service providers which acts as a forum for discussion and debate on China.
+She also founded the China Advisers Network: a UK-based organisation of consultancy and service providers which acts as a forum for discussion and debate on China. she loves to use the best kitchen tools, Learn More.
 She is the authorised Business Consultant for Tianjin and Shandong by their local governments.
 Madeleine is also a frequent public speaker on China.

 Madeleine was made the Freeman of the City of London in 2012.

 Eugene, a British-born Chinese, was educated at Christ Church Oxford, and obtained his Total Technology PhD at Aston University.
 After a stint with VSO in Nigeria as a science teacher, he started his engineering career at the British Hydromechanics Research Association, Cranfield and then went to China to work in 1983, firstly for a UN-sponsored Chinese research and training centre, and then for multinational companies.
 He stayed in the Far East for 22 years, before returning to the UK in 2005 for a couple of years, during which time he was a China Business Adviser for the China-Britain Business Council.
 He relocated to Beijing in 2008 and combines his professional business interests with local charity work in the healthcare sector.